usc-isi-i2/kgtk/docs/analysis/reachable_nodes.md

 - `label`: this column contains only 'reachable'
 - `node2`: this column contains node that is reachable from a root node

+### Limiting the Properties Traversed

+By default, "kgtk reachable-nodes` will perform its analysis using all properties (values in the `label` column or its alias or substitution) found in the input file.

+It is possible to limit the properties traversed using a file or on the command line.

+### Limiting the Properties Traversed from a File

+The property file, if specified with `--props-file ROOTFILE`, is used to get the list of property names to traverse for the reachability analysis.
+It should be a valid KGTK file.

+- If the property file is a KGTK Edge file (containing at least `node1`, `label`, and `node2` columns, or their aliases), then the unique values in the `node1` column (by default) will be used to build the set of property names.
+- If the property file is a KGTK Node file (containing at least an `id` column or its alias, and not containing a `node1` column or its alias), then the unique values in the `id` column (by default) will be used to build the set of property names.

+If the property file is a valid KGTK Edge or Node file, but you want to use a different column name than the defaults shown above, then the `--propsfilecolumn COLUMN_NAME` option may be used to specify the name of the column property file that contains the property names.

+If the property file is not a valid KGTK Edge or Node file, but can be parsed by KgtkReader (it is a valid tab-separated file), the it is necessary to speficy the following options:

+- `--props-mode=NONE`
+- `--propsfilecolumn COLUMN_NAME`

+If the argument to `--propsfilecolumn` is an integer, then it is treated as a 0's-origin index into the root file's columns (e.g., the first column is nomber 0, the second column is number 1, etc.)

+### Limiting the Properties Traversed on the Command Line

+To limit the set of properties on the command line, use the fillowing command option:
+- `--props PROPS [ PROPS ...]`

+Each `PROPS` group can be a comma-separated list of root node names.

+Note: a comma-separated list should not have spaces before or after the comma(s).

+Note: this implies that commas are not allowed in property names on the command line.
+At the present time, there is no option to override this constraint.

+Both `--props` and `--props-file` may be specified, in which case the property name set is the union of the names from the property file and the names from the command line.

 ### Directionality

 `kgtk reachable-nodes` normally traces reachability from node1 to node2 (`node1->node2`).

+### Inverted Directionality

 When `--inverted` is True, all relationships are reversed, and reachability is traced from node2 to node1 (`node1<-node2`).